Innovation — February 11, 2025

-As product leaders, one of our primary roles is as evangelists for a product, getting everyone involved excited and onboard with the product vision and invested in seeing the product actually come to fruition.
-It’s our job to craft a clear and compelling narrative that articulates and communicates a product vision, builds consensus among stakeholders, and creates top to bottom alignment, from the business and product strategy level all the way down to planning, execution and delivery.
-The most important tool for accomplishing all of this is indisputably the product roadmap.
+As product leaders, one of our primary roles is as evangelists.
+It’s our job to get everyone involved in a project excited and onboard with the product vision and invested in seeing it come to life.
+To this end, it’s critical we know how to craft clear and compelling narratives that articulate and communicate a product vision, build consensus among stakeholders, and create top-to-bottom alignment—from the business and product strategy level all the way down to planning, execution, and delivery.

-What is a product roadmap?
+What is a digital product roadmap?

 An effective product roadmap will provide stakeholders with:

-- Clarity: telling the story of why we are doing what we are doing now
+• Clarity: telling the story of why we are doing what we are doing now

-- Alignment: keeping teams (executives, stakeholders, support and product team members) aligned around a shared focus
+• Alignment: keeping teams (executives, stakeholders, support and product team members) aligned around a shared focus

-- Answers: reducing questions about long-term and short-term priorities and product direction
+• Answers: reducing questions about long-term and short-term priorities and product direction

-- Accountability: tracking progress and impact of features to product goals as well as target dates
+• Accountability: tracking progress and impact of features to product goals as well as target dates

-To create a product roadmap that does all of this not only requires upfront customer and stakeholder research but often multiple roadmap work sessions where stakeholders and key decision makers can share ideas, engage in constructive debate, and prioritize.
-To do so effectively requires a skilled product leader equipped with tools and frameworks for visualizing and prioritizing the roadmap.
+To create a digital product roadmap that does all of this not only requires upfront customer and stakeholder research but often multiple roadmap work sessions where stakeholders and key decision makers can share ideas, engage in constructive debate, and prioritize.

 On-demand Webinar – Prioritizing Your Digital Product Roadmap